Multimessenger constraints for ultra-dense matter: Methods

 \subsection{Equation of state ensemble}

 Following a series of previous works focusing on the construction of model-independent EoSs for NS matter \cite{Kurkela:2014vha,Annala:2017llu,Annala:2019puf}, we build a large ensemble of randomly generated EoSs that by construction satisfy a number of robust theoretical and observational constraints.
-Specifically, we interpolate the EoSs between a low-density regime where the Chiral-Effective-Theory (CET) EoSs of~\cite{Tews:2012fj,Hebeler:2013nza} are applied up to 1.1 times the nuclear saturation density ($n_0 \approx 0.16$~fm$^{-3}$) and a high-density regime where we use the perturbative-Quantum-Chromodynamics (pQCD) EoSs of \cite{Kurkela:2009gj,Fraga:2013qra} for baryon chemical potentials $\mu_\text{B} \geq 2.6$~GeV, corresponding to baryonic number densities of $n_\text{B} \gtrsim 40 n_0$.
+Specifically, we interpolate the EoSs between a low-density regime where the Chiral-Effective-Theory (CET) EoSs of~\cite{Tews:2012fj,Hebeler:2013nza} are applied up to 1.1 times the nuclear saturation density ($n_0 \approx 0.16$~fm$^{-3}$) and a high-density regime where we use the perturbative-Quantum-Chromodynamics (pQCD) EoSs of \cite{Kurkela:2009gj,Fraga:2013qra} for baryon chemical potentials $\mu_\text{B} \geq 2.6$~GeV, corresponding to baryonic number densities of $n_\text{B} \gtrsim 40 n_0$ \footnote{\edit{Note that the CET results build on a long series of previous works on the effective theory itself \cite{Weinberg:1990rz,Epelbaum:2008ga,Machleidt:2011zz} and the EoS in particular \cite{Hebeler:2009iv,Hebeler:2010xb}, while the pQCD EoS similarly relies on previous work performed, e.g.,~in \cite{Freedman:1976ub,Shuryak:1980tp,Vuorinen:2003fs}}}.
 In the CET regime, we utilize the ``soft'' and ``hard'' EoSs of~\cite{Hebeler:2013nza}, while the pQCD EoS is continuously parameterized by the renormalization-scale variable $X \in [1,4]$ introduced in~\cite{Fraga:2013qra}.
-At intermediate densities, we follow the interpolation routine of ref.~\cite{Annala:2019puf}, where we first build randomly generated piecewise-linear speed of sound squared ($c_s^2$) functions parameterized by $\mu_\text{B}$, and then integrate to obtain the pressure and energy density using thermodynamic formulae.
+As briefly reviewed in Appendix \ref{app:interpolation}, at intermediate densities we follow the interpolation routine of Ref.~\cite{Annala:2019puf}, where we first build randomly generated piecewise-linear speed of sound squared ($c_s^2$) functions parameterized by $\mu_\text{B}$, and then integrate to obtain the pressure and energy density using thermodynamic formulae.
 Each resulting EoS is causal and thermodynamically stable by construction.